Alluxio/alluxio/docs/en/advanced/Namespace-Management.md

 ## Unified namespace
 One of the key benefit that Alluxio provides is a unified namespace to the applications.
 This is an abstraction that allows applications to access multiple independent storage systems through the same name space and interface.
-Applications simply communicates with Alluxio and Alluxio manages communications with the different underlying storage system.
+Applications simply communicate with Alluxio and Alluxio interacts with the different underlying storage systems.

 ![unified]({{ site.baseurl }}/img/screenshot_unified.png)

-By default, Alluxio namespace is mounted onto the directory specified by the `alluxio.underfs.address` property of Alluxio configuration; this directory identifies the "primary storage" for Alluxio.
+The directory specified by the `alluxio.underfs.address` property of Alluxio configuration is mounted to the root of the Alluxio namespace.
+This directory identifies the "primary storage" for Alluxio.
 In addition, users can use the mounting API to add new and remove existing data sources:

 ```java